keurcien/wagon-data-cloudrun/README.md

 # wagon-data-cloudrun

+This repository contains a simple example of a Flask app that serves a Deep Learning model (VGG16 in this case): https://image-classifier-sdauzsikga-ew.a.run.app/.
-This repository contains a simple boilerplate to quickly build a falcon API ready to be deployed with Cloud Run.
-Now that Cloud Run instances can be configured with 4GB of RAM, it makes it a serious option for Deep Learning deployment.
+Now that Cloud Run instances can be configured with 4GB of RAM, it makes it a viable option for Deep Learning deployment, especially for Minimum Viable Products.
 But before you proceed:

 - Make sure you have a Google Cloud project set up.
 - Docker and gcloud CLI are installed on your local machine